Nithin-466/SOC-Monitoring-Splunk/README.md

 # SOC Monitoring and Analysis using Splunk

 ## Project Overview
+This project demonstrates how to analyze logs from multiple sources (Auth logs, Access logs, Wireshark logs, and Firewall logs) using **Splunk**.
-Analyzed authentication, access, network, and firewall logs using Splunk to detect suspicious IPs, targeted ports, and common attack types.
+The goal is to detect suspicious activity and visualize attack trends through dashboards.

 ## Tools & Data Sources
 - Splunk Enterprise / Cloud